globaldigitalheritage/azure-function-extract/Readme.md

 After extraction an email is sent using SendGrid.
 To enable, create an account and fill out the following app settings.
 - `SendGridApiKey`: SendGrid Api Key
 - `EmailTo`: a **space-separated** list of email addresses to send notifications to
+- `EmailFrom`: email address to display as sender